KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 The MM2 node's coin address needs to be imported manually into the coin daemon using the [importaddress](../../../basic-docs/smart-chains/smart-chain-api/wallet.html#importaddress) call.

-Native mode is available for utxo-based coins only; this includes Bitcoin and Bitcoin-based forks.
 Native mode for QRC20-based coins is in development yet.
-Native mode is not available for ETH/ERC20.

 :::